 Yet, the CRM platform is only part of the story.
 The success of high-performing B2B tech brands operating in an account-based model to execute their sales strategy has, over the last few years, prompted some of those high-performing businesses to convert their marketing operations to run in the same way.
 In fact, 81% of the 202 professionals we surveyed said that they work to either an ABM or ABS operating model.

 Our study shows that at a communications delivery level, social media and email marketing are viewed as the top two most effective ways to facilitate interactions with clients and prospects by both groups of professionals.
 Media relations, case studies and testimonials held stronger value for Marketers, demonstrating that more work is required by PR and communications experts in persuading Sales colleagues to understand their benefits in the overall marketing mix.

 What really stands out from our research is that 89% of the 202 business professionals agreed that their company’s marketing efforts contribute to sales and lead generation.
 The value added was measured most widely by inbound sales enquiries to the website, the number of enquiries from social media channels and, interestingly, leads captured at events, either the company’s own or at industry conferences.

 Our research continues

-In a few weeks, in a new blog focusing on the second part of our research project, ‘A Perfect Match: ABM and ABS’, I will look in-depth at the goals and challenges of those 202 Marketing and Sales leaders to implementing an account-based way of working.
+In a new blog focusing on the second part of our research project, ‘A Perfect Match: ABM and ABS’, I look in-depth at the goals and challenges of those 202 Marketing and Sales leaders to implementing an account-based way of working.